Commonwealth realm: Interrelationship

-The Crown in the Commonwealth realms
+The Crown's role

-The evolution of dominions into realms has resulted in the Crown having both a shared and a separate character, with the one individual being equally monarch of each state and acting as such in right of a particular realm as a distinct legal person guided only by the advice of the cabinet of that jurisdiction.
+The evolution of dominions into realms resulted in the Crown having a shared and a separate character, with one person equally monarch of each state and acting as such in right of a particular realm as a distinct legal person guided only by the advice of the cabinet of that jurisdiction.
 This means that in different contexts, the term Crown may refer to the extra-national institution associating all 15 countries, or to the Crown in each realm considered separately.
-The monarchy is therefore no longer an exclusively British institution.
+In Australia, it has been suggested that the Crown is further divided, with it possible that the monarchy in each of the states is a separate institution, equal in status to each other.
+The monarchy is, therefore, no longer an exclusively British institution.

-From a cultural standpoint, the sovereign's name, image, and other royal symbols unique to each nation are visible in the emblems and insignia of governmental institutions and militia.
-Elizabeth II's effigy, for example, appears on coins and banknotes in some countries, and an oath of allegiance to the King is usually required from politicians, judges, military members and new citizens.
+From a cultural standpoint, the sovereign's name, image and other royal symbols unique to each nation are visible in the emblems and insignia of governmental institutions and militia.
+Elizabeth II's effigy, for example, appears on coins and banknotes in some countries, and an oath of allegiance to the King is typically required from politicians, judges, military members and new citizens.
 By 1959, it was being asserted by Buckingham Palace officials that the Queen was "equally at home in all her realms".

+Robert Hazell and Bob Morris argued in 2017 that there are five aspects to the monarchy of the Commonwealth realms: the constitutional monarchy, including the royal prerogative and the use thereof on the advice of local ministers or according to convention or statute law; the national monarchy, comprising the functions of the head of state beyond the purely constitutional; the international monarchy, where the monarch is head of state in the 15 realms and holds the position of head of the Commonwealth; the religious monarchy, meaning the sovereign as head of the Church of England and his relationship with the Presbyterian Church of Scotland; and the welfare/service monarchy, wherein the sovereign and other members of the royal family give their patronage to charities and other elements of civil society.